jrwinget/proximal/docs/CONTRIBUTING.md

-# Contributing to Trellis
+# Contributing to Proximal

-Thank you for considering contributing to Trellis!
+Thank you for considering contributing to Proximal!
 We're building this tool to help everyone plan better, and your contributions make that possible.
 This guide will help you get started.

 ## Code of Conduct

-Please note that Trellis has a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that Proximal has a [Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing, you agree to abide by its terms.
 We're committed to creating a welcoming and inclusive environment for all contributors.